MarcusSmith/ipaHelper/README.md

 display information about the file, its Info.plist, and the provisioning profile and have be given an option to continue with the resign or quit

 **-f, --force**
 overwrite output file on resign without asking.
-Will not resign if App ID and Bundle IDs do not match
+Uses the profiles App ID if the App ID and Bundle ID do not match.

 #### ACCOUNT ####